DeanCaldwell/scavenger-hunt/README.md

 **Explain in your own words what a pull request is and why it's useful when collaborating on a codebase.**

-Write your answer here!
+Write your answer here! - A pull request allows for merging code into a master branch without giving the person who wrote the code permission to commit directly to master.
+Useful for reviewing code before putting it on the codebase

 **How did it feel to receive feedback on your own code?
 How can you use this feedback to improve your coding skills?**

-Write your answer here!
+Write your answer here! - You can use the feedback to improve your code, and you can also use Git issues to bring up bugs with a program to the developers of that part of the program